-Can you pay monthly for UK car insurance?
+Can you spread the payments for UK car insurance?

 Given the ever increasing cost of motor insurance in the UK, it's no surprise that a similarly increasing number of motorists are finding paying for it a struggle.
 Traditionally, motorists have had to pay for a full year's insurance in advance, with every subsequent year's premium costing more than the previous one.

 If you find that paying for a year's insurance for your car would be unmanageable, you may, depending on your circumstances, be able to buy motor insurance and pay for it in

 up to 12 instalments.
 Many insurance companies now offer this option, and for many of their customers, there's no other choice as their annual premium is too high to pay for it all in one payment.
 Spreading the cost over a year can make paying for your car insurance far more manageable.
 It

 may also make it more expensive, but spread over a year, the added expense is less noticeable.

 Typically, your first payment will be a 20% deposit - some insurers charge

 less, some more - followed by 11 monthly payments.
 In fact, what the company is really offering you is a loan equal to the cost of the annual premium.
 As it's a loan, you repay it

 each month with interest added.
 There might also be a 'processing' fee payable for providing you with this option